-Chess demands skills which is common in most sports.
-To acquire any skill requires learning, hard work, consistent practice, experience and failures.
+Chess demands skills that are common in most sports.
+Acquiring any skill requires learning, hard work, consistent practice, experience, and failures.
 In order to acquire chess skills, elite players spend a lifetime honing their craft, practicing chess openings, studying the endgames, competing in tournaments, solving complicated positions and so much more.

-If we should observe an NBA player, we know for a fact that skill is needed to dribble the ball, perform a layup, passing the ball and scoring a 3-pointer.
-Similarly, chess requires deep and serious study by memorizing openings, sharpening your calculations skills through puzzles,reading books and familiarizing with endgame positions.
+If we should observe an NBA player, we know for a fact that skill is needed to dribble the ball, perform a layup, pass the ball, and score a 3-pointer.
+Similarly, chess requires deep and serious study by memorizing openings, sharpening your calculations skills through puzzles, reading books, and familiarizing yourself with endgame positions.

-5. Chess is recognized by the Olympic Committee and EU States
+5. Chess is recognized by the Olympic Committee and the EU States

 International Olympic Committee

-The International Olympic committee recognize chess as a sport in 2000 and have great plans for the future of chess to be included in the Olympic games and other noticeable events.
+The International Olympic Committee recognize chess as a sport in 2000 and has great plans for the future of chess to be included in the Olympic games and other noticeable events.
 In 2006, Chess was held as an event in the Asian games in Doha.
 It was later held again in Guangzhou in 2010.

 Chess is considered to be included in the Pan-American games.
-More importantly, Tokyo is preparing bids for the 2020 Summer Olympics and have called on chess and bridge to apply for inclusion.
+More importantly, Tokyo is preparing bids for the 2020 Summer Olympics and has called on chess and bridge to apply for inclusion.

-Russia is also trying to bring chess to the winter Olympics of late 2020.
+Russia is also trying to bring chess to the winter Olympics in late 2020.

 Member states of the European Union

-86% of the member states of the European Union recognizes chess as a sport that is equivalent to 24 out of 28 states.
+86% of the member states of the European Union recognize chess as a sport which is equivalent to 24 out of 28 states.
 The rest of the 4 member states do not recognize chess as a sport.

-Here are the list of countries that do not recognize chess as a sport:
+Here is the list of countries that do not recognize chess as a sport:

 - United Kingdom